MooersLab/MooersLab/README.md

 ## Emacs related
 Today's Emacs is not your grandfather's Emacs.
-The median age of an Emacs user is 32, not 77, as you might expect for an editor that is about 40 years old.
+The median age of an Emacs user is 32, not 77, as you might expect for users of an editor that is about 40 years old.
 This is due to a very active community of young users centered around several YouTube channels, Emacs Lisp being well-designed to customize Emacs, an online annual conference, the popularity of org-mode, and a welcoming community of developers.
-Elisp was first used in Emacs 19 in 1985 with the GNU Emacs 19.3., about ten years after the start of the project.
+Elisp was first used in Emacs 19 in 1985, with the GNU Emacs 19.3, about ten years after the project's start.

 It should be noted that Emacs is single-threaded.
 This is a significant limitation.
-One group has started a project, called `lem`, that uses Common Lisp to build a text editor that is multithreaded and very much like Emacs.
+One group has started a project called `lem` that uses Common Lisp to build a multithreaded text editor similar to Emacs.
-Unfortunately, Lem is not really user-ready in our experience.
+Unfortunately, `lem` is not really user-ready in our experience.
 Perhaps, Emacs users will migrate to `lem` someday.
 In the meantime, it is worth continuing to use Emacs, knowing that a multithreading alternative is under development.